-\paragraph{Weighting of Words.} The EMD can consider the weights of each point (each word vector) via a probability mass \eqref{eq:discrete_probability_measure}, and the importance of each word vector is encoded in the norm (Section~\ref{sec:norm_and_direction}).
-Nevertheless, WMD ignores the norm and uniformly weights each word vector \eqref{eq:wmd_distribution}.
+According to the above discussion, WMD has the following limitations. \begin{itemize} \item \textbf{Weighting of words:} While EMD can consider the weights of each point via their probability mass~\eqref{eq:discrete_probability_measure}, and the weighting factor of each word is encoded in the norm, WMD ignores the norm and weights each word vector uniformly~\eqref{eq:wmd_distribution}. \item \textbf{Dissimilarity between words:} While EMD can consider the distance between points via a transportation cost~\eqref{eq:ground_metric}, and the dissimilarity between words can be measured by angle, WMD uses Euclidean distance, which \emph{mixes} the weighting factor and dissimilarity. \end{itemize}

-\paragraph{Computing Similarity between Words.} EMD can consider the dissimilarity between points (word vectors) via a ground metric \eqref{eq:ground_metric}, and the semantic similarity of word can be measured by cosine similarity (Section~\ref{sec:norm_and_direction}).
-Nevertheless, WMD uses Euclidean distance that \emph{mixes} importance and meaning \eqref{eq:euclidean_distance}.
-For example, for word-vector pairs with similar meanings but with significantly different concreteness or importance, such as the ``animal'' vector and the ``Persian cat'' vector, the similarity is estimated to be low. }
+The problematic nature of this \emph{mixing} can be explained as follows.
+Euclidean transportation cost~\eqref{eq:euclidean_distance} would misestimate the similarity of word pairs as low\textsubscript{$\langle$A$\rangle$}, whose meanings are close\textsubscript{$\langle$B$\rangle$} but whose concreteness or importance is very different\textsubscript{$\langle$C$\rangle$}, e.g., ``noodle'' and ``pho'' (Figure~\ref{fig:L2_issue}).
+This is clear from the relationship between the Euclidean~\eqref{eq:euclidean_distance} and cosine distances~\eqref{eq:cosine_distance_for_L2}:

+From Equation~\ref{eq:relation_L2_cos}, $c^{}_{\mathrm E}(\VEC w, \VEC w')$ would be estimated as large\textsubscript{$\langle$A$\rangle$} even if $c^{}_{\cos}(\VEC w, \VEC w')$ is small\textsubscript{$\langle$B$\rangle$}, as long as $\abs{\lambda - \lambda'}$ is large\textsubscript{$\langle$C$\rangle$}.
+Note that this undesirable property is also confirmed when using real data.
+Table~\ref{tb:issue_wmd} and Figure~\ref{fig:L2_issue} show the cosine and Euclidean distances between the vectors of ``noodle,'' ``pho,'' ``snack,'' and ``Pringles'' (the name of a snack).
+By using Euclidean distance, ``noodle'' and ``snack'' are judged to be similar (i.e., more likely to be aligned) than ``noodle'' and ``pho.''